Therapists in Mansfield Center, CT

 Mansfield Center, CT 06250

 On our path in life we all go through times of struggle.
-Sometimes from unresolved past issues or problems in the present for which we need guidence.
+Sometimes from unresolved past issues or problems in the present for which we need guidance.
 I believe we can learn to know ourselves and move through difficulties when we have support from a trusted individual to process with.
 I work in collaboration with clients to build on natural strengths, while addressing barriers to progress, so they can move toward their goals.
 I strive to create an emotionally supportive, non-judgmental space where clients can feel safe to share their stories and create insight for action and growth.

 On our path in life we all go through times of struggle.
-Sometimes from unresolved past issues or problems in the present for which we need guidence.
+Sometimes from unresolved past issues or problems in the present for which we need guidance.
 I believe we can learn to know ourselves and move through difficulties when we have support from a trusted individual to process with.
 I work in collaboration with clients to build on natural strengths, while addressing barriers to progress, so they can move toward their goals.
 I strive to create an emotionally supportive, non-judgmental space where clients can feel safe to share their stories and create insight for action and growth.

 See more therapy options for Mansfield Center